+'''

 Peri-urban expansion of Shimla, India. ©Jason Gutierrez/IRIN

+'''

-Environmental conditions in Asian cities
+5.3 Environmental conditions in Asian cities

 Ho Chi Minh City, Viet Nam.
-Collectively, motor vehicles are one of the main sources of urban air pollution in Asian cities. @Alvin Ganesh/Shutterstock nvironmental problems vary significantly across countries and cities depending on respective degrees of economic development, urban form3, geographic location, climate, and population density.
-Generally speaking, the problems in Asia's more developed economies are less severe, although their consumption patterns are unsustainable, too.
-The true environmental costs associated with consumer product imports from lesser-developed countries in the region are externalized.
-The effect is that both developed and developing cities in Asia (as in the rest of the world) are continuing to defer the full environmental costs associated with economic development and production.
+Collectively, motor vehicles are one of the main sources of urban air pollution in Asian cities. @Alvin Ganesh/Shutterstock

+Revealed to the test of the world) are continuing to defer the full environmental costs associated with economic development and propulation density.